 Food Waste Impacting the Environment

 When thinking about all the waste in the United states one might be shocked to hear it but most waste is food waste.
 40-50% of the waste comes from consumers while 50-60% comes from the companies making these foods.
 Think about all of that food that is ending up in landfills.
 When this happens the decomposition of the foods creates methane.
 This in return creates the greenhouse gas effects.
-Furthermore hurts the environment we call home.
+Furthermore hurting the environment we call home.
 Not only that but this also takes land for all of the waste to be put somewhere, like landfills.
 This loss of land is loss of habitats for animals and plants that we as humans are now trying so diligently to protect.
 Other factors that are affected is oil.
 Think how much oil needs to be used in order to harvest your food.
 Each plow, tractor and vehicle that is used need fuel in order to get your food to your table.

 How to Reduce the Waste